pretzelhammer/chat-server/readme.md

 pretzelhammer: 🦀🦀🦀
 ```

+> [!CAUTION]
-Now that we're using locks we should discuss how to avoid deadlocks.
-While Rust promises that compiling programs are memory-safe, it makes no such promise that they will be free of deadlocks, so that's something we as Rust programmers have to be careful to avoid on our own.
-Here's some general tips:
+> Rust promises that compiling safe programs are free of memory vulnerabilities, but it makes no promises that they will be free of deadlocks.
+When we add locks to our program we need to be careful to avoid creating deadlock scenarios.

+Here's some tips for avoiding deadlocks:

 **1\)** Don't hold locks across await points